vedph/gve-doc/model/example-48.md

 🚀 demo: <http://gve-rendition.surge.sh/?sample=h5-48>

-This is a real example from Venetian Epigram H5-48 as per our project numbering.
+This is a real example from Venetian Epigram H5-48 as per VEdition numbering.
 Figure 1 shows a symbolic facsimile, with added line numbering for reference.
 There are two hands, one in pencil (orange), and another in red ink.

-As for the numbers over words in line 5, they are ultimately red, but in this case the second hand just wrote with red ink on top of pencil to confirm the reordering represented by these numbers.
+As for the numbers over words in line 5, they are ultimately red; but in this case the second hand just wrote with red ink on top of pencil to confirm the reordering represented by these numbers.
 So, this is not visible in Figure 1, but will appear in the interactive visualization.

 ![facsimile](img/h5-48-facs.png)